openrm/docker-pgdump-gcs/README.md

-# docker-mongodump-gcs
+# docker-pgdump-gcs
-A simple Docker container to perform a `mongodump` command and upload the archive file to GCS.
+A simple Docker container to perform a `pg_dump` command and upload the archive file to GCS.

 This container is meant to be used as a cronjob with Kubernetes.